Ally Sheedy: Early life

-Alexandra Elizabeth Sheedy was born in New York City on June 13, 1962, and has a brother and a sister.
-Her mother, Charlotte (née Baum), is a writer and press agent who was involved in women's and civil rights movements, and her father, John J. Sheedy Jr., is a Manhattan advertising executive.
-Sheedy's mother is Ashkenazi Jewish, and her father is of Irish Catholic background.
-Her maternal grandmother was from Odessa, Ukraine.
+Alexandra Elizabeth Sheedy was born on June 13, 1962, in New York City, the eldest of three children of Charlotte (née Baum), a literary agent involved in women's and civil rights movements, and John Sheedy Jr., an advertising executive.
+Her mother is Ashkenazi Jewish, and her father has Irish Catholic ancestry.
+Sheedy's maternal grandmother emigrated from Odessa, Ukraine.
+Sheedy identifies as Jewish.
 Her parents divorced in 1971.